Omni-guides/Tuxborn/README.md

 Using the brilliant Anvil Modlist as a base, Tuxborn creates a balance of game fixes and QoL improvements, a carefully selected mix of Enairim and Simonrim gameplay changes, and a performance-focused selection of graphical enhancements across the board.

-As we work through the development of Tuxborn, future versions will include Additional or Overhauled Quest Content, NPC/Character Enhancements, Extra Weapons and Armours, and more!
+As we work through the development of Tuxborn, future versions will include additional or overhauled Quest Content, NPC/Character Enhancements, Extra Weapons and Armours, and more!

 Downloading a Wabbajack Modlist gives you everything you need - **you do not need to install ModOrganizer yourself, or copy mods to the Vanilla Skyrim directory, everything is already done for you!**.
 Use the ModOrganizer.exe file located in the Install Directory you select in Wabbajack to start and launch the modlist.

 The current Loadorder Library can be found here: [Tuxborn](https://loadorderlibrary.com/lists/tuxborn)

 ### Performance

-As noted, this Modlist is designed for the performance profile of the Steam Deck, but that doesn’t mean it’s limited to that platform!
+As noted, this Modlist is designed for the performance profile of the Steam Deck, but that doesn’t mean it’s limited to that device!
 It’s also a great, lightweight list for less powerful systems.
 There are three Profiles included that you can choose from depending on your performance desire, or system used (if not the Steam Deck):

 Tuxborn – Deck: This profile aims for a locked 40FPS experience on the Steam Deck Tuxborn - Deck CS: This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.